Pl0p/Modular_Synth/List_by_function.md

  - [Wangernumb](https://www.nonlinearcircuits.com/modules/p/wangernumb) : Wangernumb is 3 modules in one…or 4
  - [LDrama](https://www.nonlinearcircuits.com/modules/p/ldrama) : The idea is to play a video on your phone and place the phone on the LDR array.
 The module will generate CVs in response to what is happening in your video
  - [Lux](https://www.nonlinearcircuits.com/modules/p/lux) : an ambience and movement sensor to reflect changing light conditions
+ - [Open-sound module](https://www.rebeltech.org/product/open-sound-module/) : The Open Sound Module is a WiFi connectivity module.
+It sets up a wireless network connection directly with your modular synthesizer
+ - [PowerGlove](https://www.lookmumnocomputer.com/powerglove) : Look Mum No Computer
+ - [Kosmo face](https://www.lookmumnocomputer.com/kosmos-face) : is kosmo the first modular synth with a face??????
+ - [Flamethrower-module](https://www.lookmumnocomputer.com/flamethrower-module) : built with an arduino, some copper pipe, a solenoid and a couple of relays! and runs off lighter fluid!
+ - [lightsaber-theremin](https://www.lookmumnocomputer.com/lightsaber-theremin) : Look Mum No Computer
+ - [Solar panel](https://www.lookmumnocomputer.com/solar-panels) : Its exactly what it looks like! probably the EASIEST thing you could possibly do. to plug into any CV input
  - [O](A)
  - [O](A)
  - [O](A)